huaxing-w/cs5600-computer-system/README.md

 <br/>

 ### 8. Now run with some randomly generated processes: -s 1 -l 3:50,3:50 or -s 2 -l 3:50,3:50 or -s 3 -l 3:50,3:50.
 See if you can predict how the trace will turn out.
 What happens when you use the flag -I IO_RUN_IMMEDIATE vs. -I IO_RUN_LATER?
 What happens when you use -S SWITCH_ON_IO vs. -S SWITCH_ON_END?
-Where we run -s 1 -l 3:50,3:50, pid0 will have 2 IO work, 1 regular work, pid1 will have 1 IO work and 2 regular work.
+When we run -s 1 -l 3:50,3:50, pid0 will have 2 IO work, 1 regular work, pid1 will have 1 IO work and 2 regular work.
 ![q81](https://github.com/huaxing-w/cs5600-computer-system/blob/homework1/pic/q81.png)
 <br/>
-Where we run -s 2 -l 3:50,3:50, pid0 will have 2 IO work, 1 regular work, pid1 will have 2 IO work and 1 regular work.
+When we run -s 2 -l 3:50,3:50, pid0 will have 2 IO work, 1 regular work, pid1 will have 2 IO work and 1 regular work.
 ![q82](https://github.com/huaxing-w/cs5600-computer-system/blob/homework1/pic/q82.png)
 <br/>
 result for flag -I IO_RUN_IMMEDIATE